 Climate change in a remote village

 In Zliechov I dropped in to the local pub and chatted with couple of drank locals while my smartphone and batteries were getting some juice. „There are no mosquitoes up here in the mountains, but things are changing.
 For example the ticks are starting to be a problem.“ they told me.
 I ended the day on a familiar camping place under Strážov hill.
-As the weather forecast was rain for tomorrow, I warmed up some water and tested my idea for hot shower.
-It worked perfect so I also used the hot water for laundry and turned my mess kit into a washing machine.
+As the weather forecast showed rain for tomorrow, I warmed up some water and tested my idea for hot shower using a pierced dry-bag.
+It worked perfectly so I also used the hot water for laundry and turned my mess kit into a washing machine.

 Above 1000 metres

 After the good dose of sleep I climbed Strážov (1213) – the first peak above 1000 m altitude on my journey.
 As it was Sunday 16th June I was meeting lot of one-day hikers.
 On the way down to Čičmany I met orchids and another guy who was walking from Dukla.
 This one was so happy meeting me and chatting for few minutes.
 You feel kind of brotherhood among long-distance hikers and I find it interesting that we can discern each other from other tourists at first sight.

 I entered a restaurant in Čičmany to have a lunch and the waitress made me feeling my appearance is not the one she expects from her guests.
 So I paid soon and went beyond the village to find the electricity plug.
 It was there, so I plugged-in, went through e-mails, blogged and tried to figure out sharing my position online with my family and friends.
 And out of sudden it was 5 pm.
 Oh dear, 5 pm and I walked only 11 km that day.
 I hiked fast over the mountains to Fačkovské sedlo (808) that is dividing Strážovské vrchy and Malá Fatra ranges.
 I experienced first shower of the journey there and continued till night but felt really exhausted.